AP source: Mueller using grand jury in DC in Russia probe

 Trump’s defense team has been looking into potential conflicts of interest among members of Mueller’s team, such as past political contributions to Democrats including Hillary Clinton, and Trump has warned that any effort by Mueller to look into his finances would fall outside the scope of Mueller’s appointment.

-Any firing of Mueller would have to be done by Deputy Attorney General Rod Rosenstein, who appointed Mueller and who has said he has seen no basis for dismissal.
+Under the regulations, Deputy Attorney General Rod Rosenstein is the government official empowered to fire Mueller under limited circumstances, such as conflict of interest and dereliction of duty.
+Rosenstein, who appointed Mueller, has publicly said he has seen no basis for firing him.

 Trump attorney Jay Sekulow told Fox News on Thursday that “the president is not thinking about firing Robert Mueller so the speculation that’s out there is just incorrect.”